hyphanet/plugin-WebOfTrust/README.md

 WoT is bundled with Freenet as a plugin.
 To enable it, go to `Configuration`, then `Plugins`, and use `Add an Official Plugin`.

+It will add a `Community` menu to the web interface and can be accessed by that.

+Other plugins which use WoT as their backend may also provide UI to e.g. change trust values.

 ## Support / Contact

 You can: